FelicityXD/T-WinRM/README.md

 # T-WinRM

 This project is made to compromise any target device with WinRM enables and configured.
-While feeding new command after connectiong to the target, press ENTER twice to open and execute another command.
+While feeding new command after connecting to the target, press ENTER twice to open and execute another command.
 (Fixing takes a lot of time and even sometimes crashes the PowerShell after few executions.
 Mostly by the end of the month the final executable will be hosted online.)

 # SETUP
 A seperate setup file is given to make the nesseccary setup for enabling and configuring WinRM connection.